Deed3Labs/ProtocolSDK/README.md

 # DeedNFT Contracts - The Deed Protocol

-This repository contains the smart contracts for **The Deed Protocol**, which facilitates decentralized real property transactions through NFTs.
+This repository contains the smart contracts for **The Deed Protocol**, which facilitates decentralized Real World Asset transactions via Smart Contracts.
 These contracts represent real world assets as ERC721 tokens, ensuring seamless integration with external validation services and enabling future enhancements.

 ## Overview

-The Deed Protocol brings blockchain technology to real property transactions by tokenizing property ownership and management.
+The Deed Protocol uses legal engineering to merge technology with Real World Assets by tokenizing ownership, valaditation and administration.
 Each property deed or title is represented as a unique non-fungible token (NFT) on the blockchain, providing decentralized, secure, and transparent records of ownership.

 Key components of the protocol include:
 - **DeedNFT**: The core NFT representing property deeds.